Huan Zhao 2024

 See https://www.ornl.gov/careers/distinguished-fellowships for a detailed description of the program.

-Named in honor of Eugene Wigner, a 1963 Nobel Laureate and the first Director of Research and Development at ORNL, the Wigner Fellowship is ORNL's most longstanding fellowship.
+Named in honor of Eugene Wigner, a 1963 Nobel Laureate and the first Director of Research and Development at ORNL, the Wigner Fellowship is ORNL's most longstanding fellowship and most prestigious staff fellowship for early-career researchers.
 The Wigner distinguished staff fellowship is awarded to 0-2 outstanding early-career scientists each year, offering them a chance to enhance their scientific expertise, develop a long-term career at ORNL, and build their research portfolios.
-Fellows are hired as independent, 'permanent' research staff.
+Fellows are hired as independent, "permanent" research staff, similar to endowed assistant professorship at a university.

 12/04/2023 - Eugene P. Wigner Distinguished Staff Fellow, Oak Ridge National Laboratory.